 Antioxidants are an essential part of the human diet.
-Animal nutrition experts are now realizing that these tiny molecules are also important in the canine diet.
+Animal nutrition experts are now realizing that these tiny molecules are also important for canine health and well-being.
 There are many benefits in including appropriate antioxidants in dog food and you may have seen them referred to on the label of your dog’s commercial kibble or canned food.
 To get you up to speed, here’s what you need to know about these important micronutrients and how they can benefit your pooch.

 What Are Antioxidants?

 Before you can understand the role of antioxidants, you need to know about free radicals.
 These are a type of molecule that is produced when oxygen in the body splits into single atoms – a reaction which is called oxidation.
 These atoms are highly reactive and move around the body looking for other reactive molecules to bond with.
 This causes damage to cells, proteins and DNA and results in diseases such as cancer.
 There are free radicals throughout the environment so it is impossible for your dog to avoid them.